 If you'd like to make your app available for public use, you must meet a few branding requirements before we can list it in the Zendesk Marketplace.
-For details, see Branding in the Publish your App docs.
+For details, see Create app brand assets.

 After you've gathered the required branding assets, you can submit your app for review.
 See Submit your app.